system-zero/system-zero/data/docs/la.md

   #  - %x as a hexadecimal (0x is prefixed in the output)
   #  - %f as a double

-  # A map can have private fields and other properties, which belong though
+  # A map can have private fields and other properties, but to avoid complication
-  # to the extended interface.
+  # those belong to the next level of the exposed interface.

-  # Arrays however are straight forward.
+  # Arrays are straight forward and with established semantics.

   var ar = ["a", "b"] # StringType array with two members

-  # there is another way and it is being used when you want to initialize the
-  # array later.
-In that case though the size should be known beforehand to C,
-  # because it needs to allocate resources.
+  # But arrays have a fixed size and type.
+In the above code those have been
+  # determinated by the parsing.
+The first element gives the type.
+It is an
+  # error to mix types in an array, except that memory managment types, like
+  # strings or maps can have null elements.

+  # Here is how you can declare an array with a fixed size, and associate it
+  # with a type:

   var integer[4] intar

   # simply creates an integer array with four elements.
 By default the value
-  # of an integer array element is initialized to 0, 0.0 for double arrays,
+  # of an integer array element is initialized to 0, while 0.0 for double arrays,
   # an empty string for strings and null for other datatypes.
+The following
+  # types are supported:

+  # - integer
+  # - number
+  # - map
+  # - string
+  # - array  (arrays of arrays can be nested in an arbitrary depth)

-  # now it can be fullfiled
+  # now it can be filed
   for (var i = 0; i < len (intar); i += 1) {
     intar[i] = i
   }